Systems Thinking for Ethical Governance

 • Epistemic integrity: Where truth is discoverable, traceable, and protected

-• Structural resilience: So systems don’t collapse under distortion or misaligned incentives
+• Structural resilience: To prevent systems from being degraded under distortion or misaligned incentives

 • Feedback-anchored authority: Where power must interact with reality, not just optics